UCLM-ARCO/uclm-arco.github.io/shapes/content/integrating_miband_with_smart_mirror.md

 ## Configuring `miband-grafana`

 This package exists to automate the Grafana provision with the data stored by `miband-dc`.
-In order to create the correct files, `miband-grafana` must know the connection parameters of the database, so we must modify its configuration file `/usr/share/miband-grafana/configuration.conf`.
-For example:
+In order to create the correct files, `miband-grafana` must know the connection parameters of the database, so we must edit its configuration file with `sudo miband-grafana -e`.
+A configuration can be:

 {{<staticCode "configuration.conf">}}